| Clox | QuickBooks Time | |

 What QuickBooks Time does well

-- Native QuickBooks Online integration — fewest clicks for QBO users
+- Native QuickBooks Online integration, the fewest clicks for QBO users

 - Backed by Intuit's brand